MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureVNetConfig.md

 ```

 ## DESCRIPTION
-The **Get-AzureVNetConfig** cmdlet retrieves the virtual network configuration of the current azure_2 subscription.
+The **Get-AzureVNetConfig** cmdlet retrieves the virtual network configuration of the current Azure subscription.
 If the *ExportToFile* parameter is specified, a network configuration file is created.

 ## EXAMPLES